betagouv/django-magicauth/README.md

 Django Magicauth brings password-less authentication to your project.

-*How it works ?*
+*How it works*

+The user inputs their email address.

 An email is sent to the user with a link that contains a one-time token.

-Once they clic on this link, they are logged in to the service.
+Once they click on this link, they are logged in to the service.

 ## Fonctionnement (FR)

-Authentifiez vos utilisateurs sans mot de passe avec Django Magicauth
+Authentifiez vos utilisateurs sans mot de passe avec Django Magicauth.

+*Comment ça marche*

-Lorsqu'un service utilise Django Magicauth, les utilisateurs s'authentifient en entrant leur adresse email.
+Les utilisateurs renseignent leur adresse email.

 Ils reçoivent alors un email avec un lien de connexion.

-S'ils cliquent sur le lien, ils sont authentifiés et redirigés sur le service.
+Lorsqu'ils cliquent sur le lien, ils sont authentifiés et redirigés sur le service.

 # Installations and testing instructions